 Off Track cards are the opposite of the Well Done cards.
 A negative action or attitude is ascribed to the player and they lose one or two gems.
 One example is a card that reads, “You get discouraged because you don’t know a lot about the Bible.
 God says He uses the weak to confound the strong.
 Share what you do know.
 God can still bless.”

 Open Season cards, while random and unrelated to the game’s theme, help relieve the intensity that can arise in the game, especially with the Statement Cards.
 These are meant to be fun activities.
-Players generally have to share something, sing a song, recruit another player to do something with them.
-For instance, one card reads, “Landee and any chosen opponent tell if they would eat a grasshopper for $10, then how about $100, $1000?”
+Players generally have to share something, sing a song, or recruit another player to do something with them.
+For instance, one card reads, “Landee [player who landed on the space] and any chosen opponent tell if they would eat a grasshopper for $10, then how about $100, $1000?”
 One card has a player hum a tune while others guess what it is.
-These cards are a mixture of silliness, personal revelation, performance, sharing memories, and that sort of thing.
+These cards are a mixture of silliness, personal revelation, performance, sharing memories, and other off-topic things.
 We pulled one card from the deck that asks the player to share about their first kiss, and there are two cards about the workplace and careers that might only be suitable for adult players.
 Players generally can easily earn one or two gems when they draw one of these cards.